marekkoc/EndoMR-TextureAnalysis/README.md

 # EndoMR-TextureAnalysis
-A repository for texture-based analysis of MR images in endometrial carcinoma classification.
+The aim of the project is texture-based analysis of MR images in endometrial carcinoma classification.
 Implements extraction of texture features from pharmacokinetic parameter maps derived from DCE-MRI, ADC, and VIBE modalities.
 Includes tools for supervised and unsupervised classification to aid in tumor grading and characterization.

 ## Overview
 This repository contains tools and algorithms for texture analysis of MR images for endometrial carcinoma classification.
 The approach is based on a research study that evaluated texture parameters computed from blood pharmacokinetic maps derived from DCE-MRI as potential biomarkers for cancer characterization.